ponylang/contributors/infrastructure.md

 We have an account with [Open Collective](https://opencollective.com/ponyc) by which we can accept donations to support Pony development.

+## PyPI

+We have a [PyPI](https://pypi.org) account, used to upload packaged releases of our [Mkdocs theme](https://github.com/ponylang/mkdocs-theme).

+Access information is stored in the 1Password account.

 Access is via individual accounts that can be granted access by a user who already has administrative access.

 ## Twitter